LukasPurbaW/10_Days_of_Deep_Learning/README.md

 * Advanced algorithm such as LSTM, Mask R-CNN and YOLO.

 What you should not expect from this repository :
-* Data cleaning
+* Data cleaning.
-* Basic regression algorithm
+* Basic regression algorithm.
-* Free voucher at home depot
+* Free voucher at home depot.

 When you open this repository, pat yourself in the back since you are one step closer on understanding deep learning. 🥳